stfc/PSyclone/examples/psyad/README.md

 ## Example 2

-LFRic kernel examples showing how much of a real kernel code can currently be transformed.
-Unsupported code commented out.
-Harness not currently supported.
+An LFRic tangent-linear kernel example which shows how much of this code PSyAD can currently translate.
+The kernel computes the tangent-linear for hydrostatic balance.
+It was taken from the LFRic repository and has any unsupported code commented out.
+The harness generation does not currently support this example.